mingyeh/DailyUtility/README.md

 Press any key to exit
 ```

-The Truck Center database in Production Environment will be mark red.
+The Truck Center database in Production Environment will be marked red.

 ### databaseExport
 This is script used to export result of SQL script execution to Excel file.